WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 ### General

 #### Size
 Each nav area takes up 768 bytes.
-768 bytes is a small amount of storage space today, so while it is a good idea to try to simplify nav areas to save on storage space,
+768 bytes is a small amount of storage space, compared to the soon-to-be-common TB drives of today.
+Still it is a good idea to try to simplify nav areas to save on storage space, but the form and function should be prioritized.

 **It is bad to oversimplify nav areas** as TF2 uses nav areas to determine where Demoman TFBots place sticky traps and areas that are visible to sentries.
-So nav areas should not be combined too much.
+So nav areas should not be combined too much, so that the game can accurately determine what areas are visible to sentries.

 ### Walls